Apply for a UK Work Visa

 A Skilled Worker visa is available for skilled workers who have been offered a position by a UK company that is a registered sponsor.

 There are various requirements that must be met for this visa, relating to the skill level of the job you will undertake, the salary you will be paid, your English ability and your ability to maintain yourself during your stay.
+There are many eligible occupations that a skilled worker visa applicant can have, but in some cases, a Temporary Worker visa may be more suitable.

 The requirements for this visa can be complex and you should seek advice from an immigration specialist before you proceed with an application.